 - SSH into your VM using your non-root account you created during the installation

-- Download the installation script by running the following:
+- Download one of the two installation scripts by running the following:

-- Verify the the file by running the following command.
+- Verify the the installation script you downloaded by running the following command.
 The output should say “OK”

 - Inspect the script using vim or some other text editor to make sure you are OK with everything happening in the script.
 Running scripts randomly from the internet is usually a bad idea.